The Cheeky Monkey Media Blog

 I’m sure you’ve heard this before, but simply optimizing your website with clean code and great keywords won’t guarantee that you rank.
 (Especially in competitive markets.)
 But it certainly helps.

-In a nutshell, what you need to rank is a combination of a (1) well-optimized site, (2) content that is at least 30% better than other content ranking, (3) links to your website.
+In a nutshell, what you need to rank is a combination of a (1) well-optimized site, (2) content that is at least 30% better than other content rankings, and (3) links to your website.